Editorial advisory

 Water Verdict

-Lancaster County receives a good water quality assessment with a grade of A and a score of 71.5 out of 100.
+Lancaster County, Nebraska receives a good water quality assessment with a grade of A and a score of 71.5 out of 100.
 While the water supply is generally safe, occasional monitoring gaps or minor contaminant detections may occur.
+Separately, EPA ATTAINS assessments cover 10 water bodies in the county's watershed, with 90.0% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 25.8% — worth watching in drier seasons.

 Violation Context

-Lancaster County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Lancaster County, Nebraska show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 0.3 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+For independent context, 9,045 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance